rancher/tfp-automation/tests/rbac/README.md

 See the below examples on how to run the tests:

-`gotestsum --format standard-verbose --packages=github.com/rancher/tfp-automation/tests/rbac --junitfile results.xml -- -timeout=60m -v -run "TestTfpRBACTestSuite/TestTfpRBAC$"`
+`gotestsum --format standard-verbose --packages=github.com/rancher/tfp-automation/tests/rbac --junitfile results/results.xml --jsonfile results/results.json -- -timeout=60m -v -run "TestTfpRBACTestSuite/TestTfpRBAC$"`

 If the specified test passes immediately without warning, try adding the -count=1 flag to get around this issue.
 This will avoid previous results from interfering with the new test run.